Account based marketing (ABM), first coined by ITSMA in 2004, is a marketing approach designed for a specific account or group of accounts.

 Alternatively, a more discreet option is by analyzing buyer intent data.
 If target accounts demonstrate signs of buyer intent, send an email to book a call.

-There are multiple sources for extracting buyer intent data for ABM campaigns, such as product reviews, webinar attendance sheets, and website analytics.
+There are multiple sources for extracting buyer intent data for ABM campaigns, such as product reviews, webinar attendance sheets, website analytics, and specialized account based marketing tools.

 When it comes to account based marketing tactics, the most important is the scope of your campaign.